 Ed Z’berg Sugar Pine Point State Park

-One of the California State Parks, Ed Z’berg Sugar Pine Point State Park is on the shore of the lake and about 10 miles south of the Tahoe city.
+One of the California State Parks, Ed Z’berg Sugar Pine Point State Park is on the shore of the lake and about 10 miles south of Tahoe City.
 Thi spark has more than 100 campsites, restrooms, and an RV dump station.
 It can accommodate up to 26 feet long trailers and 32 feet of RVs.
 Dogs are allowed here as well but only on-leash and that too up to 6-feet only.
 Plus their entry is prohibited in buildings and unpaved trails.
 Carry a camera and keep some Photography Tips in mind while capturing this beauty.

 The park has a paved bike path that is famous for bicycling and is 10 miles long connecting Tahoe city.
 It is open all-year-round.